 What is a normal range for creatinine?
 Find out here.

-A person may be able to reduce their creatinine levels by making some of the following changes to their diet.
+A person may be able to reduce their creatinine levels by taking some of the following steps.

 According to a 2014 study, eating cooked red meat may increase levels of creatinine.
-Red meat is muscle tissue, which naturally contains creatine, and cooking causes the creatine to break down into creatinine.
+Red meat is muscle tissue, which naturally contains creatinine, and cooking causes the creatinine to break down into creatinine.
 When a person eats the meat, their body absorbs the creatinine, and their levels may rise.